-- If the switch has been assembled on the ground, at this time mount it on the structure.
-LIFT BY THI SWITCH BASE ONLY. - 9.
-Hand operate each pole to check for proper contact engagement.
-The blade should enter the jacentrally as shown in figure 8 without dragging on either side.
-Additionally, it must come to rest wit the silver of the blade centered in the silver of the contact leaves as shown in figure 7.
-Adjust the jac screws at the base of the jaw insulator to achieve proper contact alignment.
+9. Hand operate each pole to check for proper contact engagement.
+The blade should enter the jaw centrally as shown in figure 6 without dragging on either side.
+Additionally, it must come to rest with the silver of the blade centered in the silver of the contact leaves as shown in figure 7.
+Adjust the jack bolts at the base of the jaw insulator to achieve proper contact alignment.

-10. The switch is fully closed and will have adequate contact pressure if the blade has rotated to within plus or minus 5° of perpendicular in the contacts as shown in figure 9.
-It may be necessary to adjust the closed position stop (see figure 1) to achieve good contact.
-Adjustment of the bearing stops may also be required.
+The switch is fully closed and will have adequate contact pressure if the blade has rotated to within plus or minus 5° of perpendicular in the contacts as shown in figure 8.